 3D Printing or Additive manufacturing (AM) will take us beyond our limits and open doors to innovation.
 But, while it opens new frontiers of what is possible in production, AM is in many ways, still its own frontier.
 Advances in software, hardware and process knowledge are critical if AM will become a more mainstream technology.
 Thankfully, the engineers at VELO3D are working on solving just those challenges.
-Our approach to co-developing software with hardware is based on a higher understanding of the physics behind the fusing process.
+Our approach to co-developing our pre-print software, FLOWTM with our printer, Sapphire®, is based on a higher understanding of the physics behind the fusing process.
 The combination of pre-print simulation and real time, self-correcting print capabilities is unlocking new topologies not possible with conventional techniques.

 In contrast to casting, machining, welding, or other subtractive techniques, AM enables a speedier, less costly route to a finished part.
 The benefits of on-site, on-demand manufacturing are many -- but there are still drawbacks.
 Conventional AM solutions are held back by thermal deformation, a need for supports, and the requirement for many development iterations before an acceptable product is made.
 Advanced simulation techniques can help but only if the process, hardware, and in-situ metrology are sufficiently well-understood.
 Through an integrated approach, VELO3D‘s process aware simulation software can correct for build deformation and post processing issues before the build even begins.
 A look at stator ring geometry highlights how the simulation plays a role in pre-print quality improvements.